lavaskiller/calculus/README.md

 ## Introduction
 The Calculus project focuses on processing and analyzing raw data from mid-term and final exams.

+## Live Demo
+Experience the functionality of this project in action!
+Visit our live demo at [Lavaskiller's Calculus Demo](https://lavaskiller.pythonanywhere.com/).
+Explore the features and see how it works in real-time.

 ## File Structure
 - `sum_data/`
   - `grade.txt`: Raw mid-term exam scores.
 Requires header addition.